thautwarm/plfp/view-point-from-research-side/Lamu0.md

           \   \|/
             CodeGen

-for all phrase, it's prior to phrase CodeGen or it's phrase CodeGen
+for each phrase, it's either prior to phrase CodeGen or phrase CodeGen itself.
 ```

 Another intuituve example, to perform type checking/inference, we shall understand the scope information firstly.